 5. Know your fruits

-The Gracie Diet divides fruits in two categories, sweet and acidic, but it’s not that easy to know which fruit belongs to each group.
+The Gracie Diet divides fruits into two categories — sweet and acidic, — but it’s not that easy to know which fruit belongs to each group.
 You may think that mango, strawberry and peach are examples of sweet fruits, but they are actually acidic according to GM Carlos.
-As the goal of the diet is to keep the blood PH to become acidic, you cannot mix acidic fruits with other acidic fruits.
-So, if you feel like some mangoes, eat as many as you need to feel full and not add anything else.
+As the goal of the diet is to keep the blood PH from becoming acidic, you cannot mix acidic fruits with other acidic fruits.
+So, if you feel like some mangoes, eat as many as you need to feel full and not have to add anything else.

-When preparing a fruit juice, you’ll notice that adding water to the mix makes it watery and tasteless, thus in need of sugar (and that’s a big no).
-So, GM Carlos came up with the concept of different kind “waters”.
-His waters were juices made of sweet juices that will help you to have a tasteful meal without adding sugar in it.
-Centrifuged apple, watermelon or melon juices, and also coconut water and sweet lemon juice make great “waters” to be the base of your juice.
+When preparing some fruit juice, you’ll notice that adding water to the mix makes it watery and tasteless, and thus in need of sugar (and that’s a big “no”).
+So GM Carlos came up with the concept of different kinds of “waters.”
+His waters were juices made of sweet juices that will help you to have a tasty meal without adding sugar to it.
+Centrifuged apple, watermelon or melon juices, and also coconut water and sweet lemon juice make great “waters” to use as the base for your juice.
 You can mix any one of them with guava, figs, papaya or pears, for example.

 7. No tomatoes?

 Tomatoes are not really banned, but the thing is they are in the acidic fruit group, so they need to be consumed alone.
-As you are hardly going to make a whole meal out of tomatoes, it’s better to avoid it.
-By the way, vinegar, mustard and lyme are also not recommended for their acidity.
+As you are hardly going to make a whole meal out of tomatoes, it’s better to avoid them.
+By the way, vinegar, mustard and lime are also not recommended, due to their acidity.